hadydotai/raydium-client/README.md

   -pool <poolID>
 ```

-You will land in the TUI, see live pool balances, and be prompted for an intent
+You will land in the TUI, see current pool balances, and be prompted for an intent
 (see **Intent DSL** below).

 ### Modes